-Global Positioning System / Global Navigation Satellite System buttons and strings remain the same as the legacy feature of GPS.
+Global Positioning System / Global Navigation Satellite System

 The Global Navigation System (GNSS) in the radio integrated the information from the Global Positioning System (GPS) and Global Navigation Satellite System (GLONASS) to determine the approximate geographical location of your radio.
 The geographical location is expressed as latitude and longitude or Military Grid Reference System (MGRS) format per request from customers.